-Multi gyms are up there with the best of exercise equipment.
-The question often gets asked about how good multi gyms are because of their ease of use and range of exercises.
+Multi gyms are up there with the best exercise equipment pieces.
+The question often gets asked about how good multi-gyms are because of their ease of use and range of exercises.
 In actual fact, this awesome bit of kit lets you perform a huge range of exercises to suit any workout, all from your own home.
-It doesn't matter how advanced you are either, they offer something for everyone!
+It doesn’t matter how advanced you are either; they offer something for everyone!

 The short answer is yes, but they aren’t everything or one quick fix.
 You should still include free weights such as free weights as part of your workout, but here’s how they do help: